Picts: Art

-Pictish art appears on stones, metalwork and small objects of stone and bone.
-It uses a distinctive form of the general Celtic Early Medieval development of La Tène style with increasing influences from the Insular art of 7th and 8th century Ireland and Northumbria, and then Anglo-Saxon and Irish art as the Early Medieval period continues.
-The most conspicuous survivals are the many Pictish stones that are located all over Pictland, from Inverness to Lanarkshire.
-An illustrated catalogue of these stones was produced by J. Romilly Allen as part of The Early Christian Monuments of Scotland, with lists of their symbols and patterns.
+Pictish art is primarily associated with monumental stones, but also includes smaller objects of stone and bone, and metalwork such as brooches.
+It uses a distinctive form of the general Celtic early medieval development of La Tène style with increasing influences from the Insular art of 7th and 8th century Ireland and Northumbria, and then Anglo-Saxon and Irish art as the early medieval period continues.
+The most well-known surviving examples are the many Pictish stones located across Pictland.

 The symbols and patterns consist of animals including the Pictish Beast, the "rectangle", the "mirror and comb", "double-disc and Z-rod" and the "crescent and V-rod", among many others.
 There are also bosses and lenses with pelta and spiral designs.
 The patterns are curvilinear with hatchings.
 The cross-slabs are carved with Pictish symbols, Insular-derived interlace and Christian imagery, though interpretation is often difficult due to wear and obscurity.
 Several of the Christian images carved on various stones, such as David the harpist, Daniel and the lion, or scenes of St Paul and St Anthony meeting in the desert, have been influenced by the Insular manuscript tradition.

 Pictish metalwork is found throughout Pictland (modern-day Scotland) and also further south; the Picts appeared to have a considerable amount of silver available, probably from raiding further south, or the payment of subsidies to keep them from doing so.
 The very large hoard of late Roman hacksilver found at Traprain Law may have originated in either way.
 The largest hoard of early Pictish metalwork was found in 1819 at Norrie's Law in Fife, but unfortunately much was dispersed and melted down (Scots law on treasure finds has always been unhelpful to preservation).
-Two famous 7th century silver and enamel plaques from the hoard, one shown above, have a "Z-rod", one of the Pictish symbols, in a particularly well-preserved and elegant form; unfortunately few comparable pieces have survived.
+A famous 7th century silver and enamel plaque from the hoard has a "Z-rod", one of the Pictish symbols, in a particularly well-preserved and elegant form; unfortunately few comparable pieces have survived.

 Over ten heavy silver chains, some over 0.5m long, have been found from this period; the double-linked Whitecleuch Chain is one of only two that have a penannular linking piece for the ends, with symbol decoration including enamel, which shows how these were probably used as "choker" necklaces.

-In the 8th and 9th centuries, after Christianization, the Pictish elite adopted a particular form of the Celtic brooch from Ireland, preferring true penannular brooches with lobed terminals.
-Some older Irish pseudo-penannular brooches were adapted to the Pictish style, for example, the Breadalbane Brooch (British Museum).
-The St Ninian's Isle Treasure contains the best collection of Pictish forms.
+In the 8th and 9th centuries, after Christianization, the Pictish elite adopted a particular form of the Irish Celtic brooch, preferring true penannular brooches with lobed terminals.
+Some older Irish brooches were adapted to the Pictish style, for example, the c.
+8th century Breadalbane Brooch now in the British Museum.
+The St Ninian's Isle Treasure (c.
+750–825 AD) contains the best collection of Pictish forms.
 Other characteristics of Pictish metalwork are dotted backgrounds or designs and animal forms influenced by Insular art.
 The 8th century Monymusk Reliquary has elements of Pictish and Irish styles.